 Communication is one of the things that humans are incredibly savvy at.
 At least, humans seem to be the only ones capable of communicating the most complex ideas and representations.

 Norms of communication are vital to even the most trivial tasks of our day.
-For instance, if you wanted to make a new dish, you might want to read a recipe, which requires the skill to read, let’s say, English and maybe some short hands such as “tsp”.
+For instance, if you wanted to make a new dish, you might want to read a recipe.
+It requires the skill to read, let’s say, English and maybe some short hands, such as “tsp”.

 One time, I was at a restaurant in Hawaii placing my order.
 I told the cashier I wanted a pop, and she looked confused so I had to change my choice of word and say soda instead.